Using your mobile abroad

 Each of the UK mobile providers has different approaches to roaming charges and fair use policies.
 It is important to check with your provider to see what their approach is before you use your mobile abroad.

-For general advice on roaming, and to help you understand the protections that remain in place at the moment, we have answered some frequently-asked questions
+For general advice on roaming, and to help you understand the protections that are in place, we have answered some frequently-asked questions.

 Under Ofcom rules providers must publish details of their standard tariffs, including standard roaming charges, on their website.
 However, if you are having difficulty finding them or you are concerned by the costs, speak to your provider before you travel to understand the charges for the country you are visiting and any packages or discounted rates it may offer.